Swerve Strickland: Independent circuit (2012–2019)

 On May 5, 2012, Strickland made his debut for Evolve Wrestling, where he teamed with Latin Dragon to defeat DMC and Nate Carter.
 On August 4, 2018, Strickland defeated Matt Riddle to win the Evolve Championship at Evolve 108.
 At Evolve 114 he lost the championship to NXT's Fabian Aichner, ending his three-month reign.
-Strickland wrestled NXT's Kassius Ohno at Evolve 116 on November 10, 2018 in a losing effort.
+Strickland wrestled NXT's Kassius Ohno at Evolve 116 on November 10, 2018, in a losing effort.
 After not appearing for three months, Strickland returned to Evolve at Evolve 121 on February 15, 2019, to face NXT's Adam Cole.
 He would be defeated by Cole and the following night he would defeat A. R. Fox.
 He faced JD Drake at Evolve 126 for the WWN Championship in a match he lost.

 In 2016, Strickland made his debut in Germany for Westside Xtreme Wrestling (wXw), taking part in the 16 Carat Gold tournament and later their World Tag Team League, which he won alongside David Starr.
 They beat many established teams such as, Angélico and Jack Evans, Ringkampf (Timothy Thatcher and Walter), Moustache Mountain (Tyler Bate and Trent Seven) and The Leaders of the New School (Marty Scurll and Zack Sabre Jr.).
+Shane Strickland would challenge Cody Rhodes, at the inaugural Defy event, Defy1 in a loss.
 During 2017's WrestleMania 33 three-day weekend, he wrestled seven matches for five different promotions, including four in one day.
 On August 25, 2018, Strickland appeared at Triplemanía XXVI.
 He and A. C. H. appeared at that event to represent Major League Wrestling through the MLW and AAA partnership.
 They were in a Four-way match for the AAA World Cruiserweight Championship.
 Strickland would fail to capture the championship.
 On March 23, 2019, Strickland competed for The Crash Lucha Libre in fatal-4-way for The Crash Cruiserweight Championship.